splunk/public-o11y-docs/gdi/opentelemetry/components/oauth2client-extension.rst

 * ``client_id_file``.
 The file path to retrieve the client identifier issued to the client.
 The extension reads this file and updates the client ID when you need to issue a new token.

-  * This paramater allows you to dynamically change the client credentials by modifying the file contents when, for example, you need to rotate the token.
+  * This parameter allows you to dynamically change the client credentials by modifying the file contents when, for example, you need to rotate the token.

   * This setting takes precedence over ``client_id``.